 North of Mount Everest in Tibet, there is the Chinese Everest Base Camp (EBC).
 This camp was constructed to protect the environment around Mount Everest and to provide a campsite for climbers and travelers.
 You can camp there to see the peak of Mount Everest.

-Getting a postcard from where you have travelled to can be very meaningful.
+Getting a postcard from where you have traveled can be very meaningful.

 An overnight stay will give you a better chance to see Everest.
 If you come all that way it is worth staying around to see the peak.

 It's often uncomfortable and difficult to sleep at night at such a high altitude.
 If you can't sleep because of headaches, shortness of breath, etc., you can enjoy a spectacular starry sky on a clear night, unblemished by light pollution, and with fewer atmospheres in the way.

 Watching the sunrise/sunset the China side of Mt.
 Everest is a special experience.

 As Everest is south of the base camp, and because sunrise is delayed due to the height of surrounding mountains, the sun rises more in the southeast, and Everest is caught in a golden glow on a clear morning.
 Likewise with southwesterly Tibet EBC sunsets.